SathyaBhat/sathyabh.at/content/a-look-back-2023/index.md

 Diablo IV was finally released and I then flew out spending the next three weeks in the US on a work visit, with the first two weeks in Boulder, Colorado.

 **July**: I spent the first week in July, meeting a lot of friends, family, and former colleagues.
 I met my teammates as well and we went for dinner.
 Meeting people, and talking over cioppino was fabulous.
 I also got a [free GPU upgrade to a RTX 2080Ti](/2023/07/09/weekly-notes-27-2023/), thanks to a colleague.
-I filed my first income tax returns for the year and was amazed by how simple it was.
+I filed my first income tax returns in Australia for the year and was amazed by how simple it was.
 Having completed a year in Sydney, we contemplated moving to a new house as our rent was due to increase but decided against it after some research indicated an increase in rent all over.
 With the change in driving license regulations coming, I could not drive anymore.
 We wrapped up July with Jo starting to work more than a year and a half of job hunting.

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "crab-cioppino-1.jpg" "Best Damn Crab Cioppino" "A look back at 2023" >}}